 In 2006, Art Ball proceeds conserved one of the museum’s most recognized pieces, “Joy of the Waters.”
 Most recently, funds raised by the Art Ball have supported general museum operations.

 The couples who make up the DAI’s Associate Board host both the Art Ball and Oktoberfest.

-“Art Ball is a singular and well-loved event,” says Croemer.
+“Art Ball is a singular and well-loved event,” said Nat Croemer, the 2018 Art Ball co-chair.
 “Our fellow Associate Board members and the DAI staff have all worked very hard with us as a team to bring to this year’s Art Ball all the fun and sophistication of the 1960s — from the music throughout the evening to the dramatic and innovative lighting to the sumptuous food.
 Guests will be treated to a feast for all the senses.”

 Jeff Pizza, who co-chaired last year’s event with Croemer, said the DAI is one of Dayton’s most important cultural jewels and is much more than a warehouse for a fine art collection.
 “It provides educational opportunities, inspires people of all ages through its programming and exhibitions and is a true community partner,” he says.
 “We care about art and the impact it can have as much as we care about Dayton and its future.
 Being involved with the DAI has given us the opportunity to help ensure the museum will be an integral part of Dayton’s bright future.”

 Thank you for reading the Dayton Daily News and for supporting local journalism.
 Subscribers: log in for access to your daily ePaper and premium newsletters.

 Thank you for supporting in-depth local journalism with your subscription to the Dayton Daily News.
 Get more news when you want it with email newsletters just for subscribers.
 Sign up here.